 This site is intended to help to provide background information to help you with your understanding of, and management of, your pain.
 It cannot act as a substitute for consultation with or advice from your own doctor.
 We are afraid we cannot enter into correspondence or discussion about individual patients' pain in the context of this website.
-Any information about patients or site users is treated as confidential.

 Acute Pain Service